 Taking a multidisciplinary approach, this book explores e-Governance in theory and practice with an analytical narrative from heterodox perspectives.
 Covering such essential issues as global governance of the Internet, the European Knowledge Economy, the transformative promise of mobile telephony, the rise of e-Universities, Internet accessibility for the disabled and e-Governance in transition economies, this book draws on contributions from experienced academics and practitioners with an expertise in an emerging field.
 In addition, each chapter includes such features as discussion of key issues that draw on case studies in order to facilitate significant discussion questions.

-2. e-Governance and the Governance of the Internet Richard Collins
+2. WSIS, WGIG and Global Governance of the Internet Richard Collins

-3. The Limits of Post-Lisbon Governance in the European Union Leslie Budd
+3. Post-Lisbon Governance in the EU: A Zero-sum Game?
+Leslie Budd

 6. Collateral Damage?
-The Impact of Government Policy on United Kingdom Higher Education Simran Grewal
+The Impact of Government Policy on UK Higher Education Simran Grewal

-9. e-Government, Disability and Inclusion Charles Dennis and Fintan Clear
+9. Enabling Equality of Internet Access for the Disabled Charles Dennis and Fintan Clear

-10. e-Governance in Transition Economies Antoaneta Serguieva and Kamen Spassov
+10. Governance in Transition Economies Antoaneta Serguieva and Kamen

 "e-Governance: rhetoric and the realities – this is the theme for this insightful book, offering several penetrating analyses by scholars with different experience.
 Leslie Budd and Lisa Harris have succeeded in putting together a volume that penetrates behind the discourse and displays the variety of real outcomes.
 It is a must read for people searching for DEG = Digital era governance, as it reveals its limits."